Alexander College

 Alexander College is a private post-secondary institution in Burnaby, British Columbia, Canada.
 It was established in 2006 under the British Columbia Ministry of Advanced Education.

 The college offers undergraduate degree and transfer programs including University Transfer, Associate of Arts degrees and Associate of Science degrees.
+In addition to local students, Alexander College enrolls students from over 60 countries.
 An integrated English for Academic Purposes program is also available to assist non-native English speakers with their transition to university level studies in the English language.